What is Eucharistic Adoration?

 Understood simply, Eucharistic Adoration is adoring or honoring the Eucharistic Presence of Christ.
 In a deeper sense, it involves "the contemplation of the Mystery of Christ truly present before us".

 Our Blessed Sacrament Chapel is open for Adoration of our Eucharistic Lord every day from 8:00 a.m.-9:00 p.m.
 Adoration with Exposition of the Blessed Sacrament is held on Thursdays from 6:00-7:00 p.m. immediately following the 5:30 p.m.
-Mass.
+Mass and Fridays from 8:30am until 5:00pm in the Daily Chapel.

 Each parishioner is invited to make a quiet, personal hour of prayer.
 Consider committing to one hour per week.
 Please contact Yolanda Garcia 972-255-3310 for information about the Adoration Program.